 - Juice of 1 large lemon

-- In a pot heat 2 tbsp oil or ghee.
+- In a pot heat 2 tbsp oil .
 Add mustard seeds and let them pop.

 - Next add cumin seeds and toast in oil for a couple of seconds.

-- Add asafetida, curry leaves and all the fresh/canned tomatoes.
+- Add asafetida, curry leaves and all the fresh or canned tomatoes.
 Stir into the oil.
-Cook the tomatoes for a few minutes until they are tender and juicy.
+Cook the tomatoes for a couple minutes until they are tender and juicy.

 - Next add cooked toor daal (cooked pigeon peas) and the lentil water it is in.
 Bring rasam to a boil.
-After a few minutes turn the stove off.
+After 2 minutes turn the stove off.

 - Add juice of 1 lemon, fresh chopped cilantro and 1 -2 tbsp ghee.
 Taste and adjust for salt and more lemon juice for extra sourness.
 Alternatively you can also add a tbsp of tomato paste.
 Rasam is ready!

 - Serve rasam over rice or drink like a soup with ghee on top.

 Here is a recipe for rasam powder if you want to make it at home.

 - 2 cups coriander seeds